makrai/notes/galassi-1902-attention-overview.md

   based on measures of similarity or significance.
 It can also autonomously
 * attention creats a representation encoding of what the important data should be similar to
-* possible role of attention in addressing fundamental AI challenges.
-In
+* possible role of attention in addressing fundamental AI challenges
   * injecting knowledge into the neural model, so as to represent specific features, or to exploit previously acquired knowledge, as in transfer learning settings.
+We
-We speculate that this could pave the way to new challenging research avenues, where attention could be exploited to enforce the combination of subsymbolic models with symbolic knowledge representations to perform reasoning tasks or to address natural language understanding
+  * this could pave the way to new challenging research avenues, where attention could be exploited to enforce the combination of subsymbolic models with symbolic knowledge reprs to perform reasoning tasks or to address natural language understanding
   * unsupervised learning architectures, by guiding and focusing the training process where no supervision is given in advance